-All dispositive motions must be accompanied by supporting briefs.
-All parties must follow this court's procedure governing such motions, a copy of which is attached to this order.
+If any party files a motion for summary judgment, all parties must follow this court's procedure governing such motions, a copy of which is attached to this order.
 The court will not consider any document that does not comply with its summary judgment procedure.
 A party may not file more than one motion for summary judgment in this case without leave of court.